liamencabo/liamencabo/README.md

 - Creating things that make me happy

-- Software Developer for HOA Company :smile:
+- Being present within the tech field :smile:

 I'm a Software Developer based out of the Dallas, TX area that fell out of loving code but slowly getting back to appreciate it all!